monadoid/cubby/README.md

 ## Notes
 - Environment variables are managed per Worker via Wrangler `.env` files/Cloudflare dashboards; database URLs and Stytch keys live there rather than in GitHub repository secrets.
-- `just fmt` covers Rust via `cargo fmt` and TypeScript via Prettier; extend package-level scripts if new surface areas appear.
+- `just fmt` covers Rust via `cargo fmt` and TypeScript via Prettier; use `just fmt-check` in CI or pre-push hooks to ensure nothing needs reformatting.